liferay/liferay-docs/discover/portal/articles-dxp/160-targeting-content-to-your-audience/02-categorizing-pages.markdown

+---
+header-id: categorizing-pages-and-content-for-user-segments
+---

-# Categorizing Pages and Content for User Segments [](id=categorizing-pages-and-content-for-user-segments)
+# Categorizing Pages and Content for User Segments

 Each new user segment that's created can be used to categorize pages or content.
 The Audience Targeting app adds a new *User Segment* select button to the SEO